-- 5.4.1 Students who play sports at professional level are given the opportunity to adjust their study programme to their sporting activities wherever possible.
-The programme determines who falls within this category in line with the guidelines drawn up by the Executive Board of Leiden University7. - 5.4.2 Students who contribute to cultural or social activities which in the opinion of the Faculty Board are similar to the activities as referred to in 5.4.1, are offered the opportunity to adjust their study programmes to their activities wherever possible.
+- 6.4.1 Students who engage in top-level sports at professional level are given the opportunity to adjust their study programme to their sporting activities wherever possible.
+The programme determines who falls within this category in line with the guidelines set out in Section III of the Regulations on Financial Support for Students, drawn up by the Executive Board of Leiden University8. - 6.4.2 Students who contribute to cultural or social activities which in the opinion of the Faculty Board are of equal importance as the activities as referred to in 6.4.1, are offered the opportunity to adjust their study programmes to their activities wherever possible.

-Article 5.5 - Disability or chronic medical condition
+Article 6.5 - Disability or chronic medical condition

 Where possible, students with a disability or chronic medical condition are given the opportunity to adjust their study programme to the limitations resulting from their disability or chronic medical condition.
-The programme can be adjusted to the individual disability or chronic medical condition of the student in question, but this must not affect the quality or level of difficulty of the components or the programme itself.8.
+The programme can be adjusted to the individual disability or chronic medical condition of the student in question, but this must not affect the quality or level of difficulty of the components or the programme itself.9.
 A request for an adjustment of the study programme must be done via the Leiden University students deans.

-Article 5.6 - Study abroad
+Article 6.6 - Study abroad